JonasKoenig/CodeOnMyMind/text-analysis/README.md

     print(len(sentence.words))
 ```

-The script loads the text from a file and then disects it using TextBlob.
+The script loads the text from a file and then dissects it using TextBlob.
 Then I showcase some features one sentence at a time.
 This example is a sentence from the opening text crawl from '_Star Wars: Episode IV – A New Hope_'.

 ```
 $ python script.py